Emily-Prust/Group-Project-Advanced-Data-Week-1/terraform/pipeline_live_data/README.md

 - Runs the ETL Pipeline.
 - Scheduled to run every minute via EventBridge.
 - Runs the latest image from `c17-allum-ecr-pipeline-terraform`.

+## To Do

+- Add environment variables to the lambda resource once known.

+## Provisioning Resources

+To provision resources run the following commands:

+`terraform plan`
+`terraform apply`